Awethon/awethon.github.io/content/posts/scala-wrappers.md

   .`with`(Wrapper2(dep3))
 {{< / highlight >}}

-## Game-changing distinction between inheritance-based wrapping (trait mixins) and composition-based wrapping (classic wrapper class)
+## Crucial distinction between inheritance-based wrapping (trait mixins) and composition-based wrapping (classic wrapper class)

 This distinction can be both very useful and very harmful, depending on the use case.
 The fact of the matter is that inheritance-based wrapping is able to call wrapped methods inside the implementation, while composition-based wrapping is not able to do so.